aiven/devportal/docs/products/m3db/guides/grafana.rst

 2. Choose either a new or existing service.

    - A new service will ask you to confirm the cloud, region and plan to use.
-You should also give your service a aname.
+You should also give your service a name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.
    - If you're already using Grafana on Aiven, you can integrate your M3DB as a data source for that existing Grafana.

 3. On the service overview page for your Grafana service, click the "Service URI" link.
 The username and password for your Grafana service is also available on the service overview page.